maglore9900/max_headroom/README.md

 - then copy example_env.txt to `.env`
 - open that, and put in your info, like openai key or ollama or whatever
 - then run `python main.py` to start the whole thing up

+#TOOLS

+##Spotify

+you will need get your spotify credentials in order to have Max control your spotify software.

+you can find information on getting that information here: https://developer.spotify.com/documentation/web-api/concepts/apps

+max can take the following commands: play, pause, stop, next, previous, favorite

+*note: you can say really any words that are similiar, max will attempt to read your intent and use the right command

+##Window Focus

+this tool brings the focus of whatever app you name to the front, it will not open an app

+*note: only works on windows

+##Open App

+this tool will open an application. when you run max it will create an index of the apps installed on your system

+*note: only works on windows

+##Timer

+this tool will set a timer with a popup. you tell max to set a time for X time, it will convert it to seconds on the backend and create the timer.

+the default timer will have a "clippy" popup, with potentially custom text